Ecwid/ecwid-api-docs/includes/_jsapi.md

 # Storefront JS API

 The described Javascript API is available for all Ecwid users.
 The API is intended for better integrating Ecwid with the surrounding web site.
-All most useful stuff is located in the `window.Ecwid` top-level object, e.g. `window.Ecwid.formatCurrency`.
-The API is based on two concepts: objects and extension points.
-Objects are simple containers for methods, while extension points are containers for the user-supplied callbacks (or extensions).
+The API is based on two concepts: objects and events.
+Objects are simple containers for methods, while events are containers for the user-supplied callbacks (or extensions).

 > Access Page object to find the current page type